resourceguru/api-docs/sections/authentication.md

 ## Authenticating with Resource Guru

 Getting access to a user's Resource Guru account requires going through a step of authentication.
-We offer OAuth 2 as the standard way to authenticate with our API as this offers a simple flow for users to allow app access without you having to store their credentials.
+We offer OAuth2 as the standard way to authenticate with our API as this offers a simple flow for users to allow app access without you having to store their credentials.

 ### Getting started

-We recommend using an OAuth 2 library for the platform you're working with, rather than working from scratch.
+We recommend using an OAuth2 library for the platform you're working with, rather than working from scratch.
 A fairly comprehensive list of libraries can be found [here](http://oauth.net/2/).

 **1** - Register an app at [developers.resourceguruapp.com](https://developers.resourceguruapp.com).